Leaders.com

 While IBM was able to turn around its fortunes, that doesn’t mean the company is out of the woods.
 Issues such as supply chain integration and a lack of progress in its cloud computing division have shown that IBM still has significant challenges to deal with.
 At the same time, a series of scandals indicate the company needs further reforms if they want to continue improving the culture through greater transparency and accountability.

 No company can guarantee success.
 If IBM wants to stay alive, it will need to address these challenges through improvements to its leadership team.
+The problem may not be related to product but rather personnel.
 The last thing the company needs is for corporate arrogance to creep back in.
 IBM may have experienced an incredible rebound in the 90s, but the company must take the lessons it learned from that time and apply them today.
 If not, they may suffer a fate they seemingly avoided decades ago.

 To learn more about effective leadership, check out these articles: